Naoghuman/lib-properties/README.md

  * <code>/your/package/path/to/your/FileToLoad.properties</code><br /><br />
  *
  * The file should be in the <code>src/main/resources</code> folder with the
- * previous named packaged structur in the specific maven module.
+ * previous named packaged structure in the specific maven module.
  *
  * @param pathWithBundle The properties which should be register.
 If the
  * properties always register nothing happen.